bfemmer/DTRDateCode/README.md

 ![ScreenShot](dtrdatecode_screenshot.png)

 The app can be configured (via settings) to calculate surface conveyance date codes in accordance with paragraph B (including the 4-digit codes used for ocean conveyance), and air conveyance hour/day codes in accordance with paragraph C. For air conveyance hour codes, the program takes into account the local timezone.
 In addition, the app can reverse-calculate dates from an existing date code.

+*Note: the author is an Air Transportation Craftsman (2T271) with the 38th APS; hence, the squadron patch you see displayed on the app and in the screenshot above.
+Feel free to replace.*